heraldapp/datadriventeam.org/content/_index.md

 ---

 {{< hint danger >}}
-:warning: As of April 2020, this guide is **still in "pre-release" state but is being actively worked on**.
+:warning: As of early May 2020, this guide is **still in "pre-release" state but is being actively worked on**.
 Let us know if you have ideas to improve this guide — we are only an email away at hello@datadriventeam.org.
 {{< /hint >}}

 # Introduction